NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 This chapter provides instructions for obtaining and compiling the CCPP SCM.
 The SCM code calls CCPP-compliant physics schemes through the CCPP framework code.
-As such, it requires the CCPP framework code and physics code, both of which are included as submodules within the SCM code.
+As such, it requires the CCPP framework code and physics code, both of which are included as submodules within the SCM git repository.
 This package can be considered a simple example for an atmospheric model to interact with physics through the CCPP.

-Alternatively, if one doesn’t have access or care to set up a machine with the appropriate system requirements but has a working Docker installation, it is possible to create and use a Docker container with a pre-configured computing environment with a pre-compiled model.
+Alternatively, if one doesn’t have access to or care to set up a machine with the appropriate system requirements but has a working Docker installation, it is possible to create and use a Docker container with a pre-configured computing environment with a pre-compiled model.
 This is also an avenue for running this software with a Windows PC.
-See section `1.5 <#docker>`__ for more information.
+See section :numref:`Section %s <docker>` for more information.

 .. _obtaining_code:

 Obtaining Code
 --------------

-The source code for the CCPP and SCM is provided through GitHub.com.
+The source code for the SCM, CCPP, and their required components are provided through GitHub.
-This release branch contains the tested and supported version for general use, while a development branch is less stable, yet contains the latest developer code.
+The latest release branch contains the tested and supported version for general use, while the development branch (``main``) contains the latest developer code, but may not be as stable or consistent with existing documentation.
 Instructions for using either option are discussed here.

 Release Code
 ~~~~~~~~~~~~